 Twin Oaks Computing specializes in high-performance and embedded communications solutions for commercial and DoD applications.
 Our CoreDX DDS was first released in 2008.
 In March 2009, Twin Oaks Computing participated in the first public multi-vendor DDS interoperability demonstration.
-For more information on our products, please visit our website at http://www.twinoakscomputing.com.
+In addition to CoreDX DDS, we provide a variety of DDS-related products to help develop, integrate, and scale DDS solutions.

 Twin Oaks Computing is headquartered in Castle Rock, CO.
-Our staff has over 30 years of experience developing and supporting DoD systems.
-We have performed installs and upgrades of critical mission systems at U.S. military facilities around the world.
-Through this experience, we understand the importance of the systems that collect, manage, and distribute information for the warfighter.
+Our staff has over 30 years of experience developing and supporting complex mission-critical systems.
+For the past 15 years we have been integrating DDS into a wide variety of commercial and military systems, including: